elzekool/talk-starting-with-progressive-webapps/slides.md

 ---
 # Progressive Web App, intro

-Independent designer `Frances Berriman` and Google engineer `Alex Russell` invented the therm in `2015`.
+Independent designer `Frances Berriman` and Google engineer `Alex Russell` invented the term in `2015`.
 The term describes sites/app that take advantage of modern web techniques.
 So in short it is not a specific technique but a set of characteristics that define the progessive web app.